intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Introduction

 Broadly speaking, the package contains two sets of functions, organized into high-level and low-level routines.
-The former set contains user-friendly and straightforward \proglang{R} functions.
+The former set contains user-friendly and straightforward \texttt{R} functions.
 Our goal is to make the package as accessible and intuitive as possible by automating most tasks.
-The low-level routines represent the core of the package, and they are not exported.
-The most computationally-intensive low-level functions are written in \proglang{C++}, exploiting the interface with \proglang{R} provided by the packages \pkg{Rcpp} and \pkg{RcppArmadillo} \citep{Eddelbuettel2011,armad}.
-The \proglang{C++} implementation considerably speeds up time-consuming tasks, like running the Gibbs sampler for the Bayesian mixture model \texttt{Hidalgo}.
-Moreover, \pkg{intRinsic} is well integrated with external \proglang{R} packages.
-For example, we enriched the package's functionalities defining ad-hoc methods for generic functions like \code{autoplot()} from the \pkg{ggplot2} package \citep{GGPLOT} to produce the appropriate graphical outputs.
+The low-level routines are not exported, as they represent the package's core.
+The most computationally-intensive low-level functions are written in \texttt{C++}, exploiting the interface with \texttt{R} provided by the packages \texttt{Rcpp} and \texttt{RcppArmadillo} \citep{Eddelbuettel2011,armad}.
+The \texttt{C++} implementation considerably speeds up time-consuming tasks, like running the Gibbs sampler for the Bayesian mixture model HIDALGO.
+Moreover, \texttt{intRinsic} is well integrated with external \texttt{R} packages.
+For example, we enriched the package's functionalities defining ad-hoc methods for generic functions like \texttt{autoplot()} from the \texttt{ggplot2} package \citep{GGPLOT} to produce the detailed graphical outputs.

 The article is structured as follows.
-Section \ref{sec:mod} introduces and describes the theoretical background of the \texttt{TWO-NN} and \texttt{Hidalgo} methods.
-Section \ref{sec:examples} illustrates the basic usage of the implemented routines on simulated data.
+Section\nobreakspace{}\ref{sec:mod} introduces and describes the theoretical background of the TWO-NN and HIDALGO methods.
+Section\nobreakspace{}\ref{sec:examples} illustrates the basic usage of the implemented routines on simulated data.
 We show how to obtain, manipulate, and interpret the different outputs.
 Additionally, we assess the robustness of the methods by monitoring how the results vary when the input parameters change.
-Section \ref{sec:alon} presents an applications to a famous real microarray datasets.
-Finally, Section \ref{sec:summary} concludes discussing future directions and potential extensions to the package.
+Section\nobreakspace{}\ref{sec:alon} presents an application to a famous real microarray dataset.
+Finally, Section\nobreakspace{}\ref{sec:summary} concludes by discussing future directions and potential extensions to the package.